B of A Securities Maintains NVIDIA (NVDA) Buy Recommendation

 What are Other Shareholders Doing?

-VFINX - Vanguard 500 Index Fund Investor Shares holds 57,562K shares representing 2.33% ownership of the company.
-In it's prior filing, the firm reported owning 56,763K shares, representing an increase of 1.39%.
-The firm increased its portfolio allocation in NVDA by 12.47% over the last quarter.
+VFINX - Vanguard 500 Index Fund Investor Shares holds 57,402K shares representing 2.32% ownership of the company.
+In it's prior filing, the firm reported owning 57,562K shares, representing a decrease of 0.28%.
+The firm increased its portfolio allocation in NVDA by 75.78% over the last quarter.

 Price T Rowe Associates holds 56,464K shares representing 2.28% ownership of the company.
 In it's prior filing, the firm reported owning 56,957K shares, representing a decrease of 0.87%.
 The firm increased its portfolio allocation in NVDA by 75.35% over the last quarter.